-The then-Czechoslovak regime proceeded to persecute the organisers and signatories of Charta 77, some of them ending up in prison.
-By 1990, more than 1,800 people had signed Charta 77, with several dozens of them coming from Slovakia.
+The then-Czechoslovak regime proceeded to persecute the organisers and signatories of Charter 77, some of them ending up in prison.
+By 1990, more than 1,800 people had signed Charter 77, with several dozens of them coming from Slovakia.

 The reaction to it by the government was the Anticharta drawn up at the end of January 1977, signed by many famous artists and performers.
 After the Velvet Revolution toppled the communist regime in November 1989, some of them claimed not to have known what they were signing.

-From the Plastic People of the Universe to Charta 77
+From the Plastic People of the Universe to Charter 77

 A mere five days after this date, the communists arrested three of its organisers, with Havel being the most prominent of them.
 On January 6 and 7, foreign media including the French Le Monde, the German Frankfurter Allgemeine Zeitung, The British Times, and the US New York Times published its words.

-Some critics claimed that Charta 77 mostly concerned the interests of the Prague dissidents and that the interests of those from Moravia and Slovakia were only marginally addressed.
+Some critics claimed that Charter 77 mostly concerned the interests of the Prague dissidents and that the interests of those from Moravia and Slovakia were only marginally addressed.

 The regime’s answer: Anticharta